 Health Care Ethics and Safety: A Quality Case for Consumer Engagement

 Building a culture of health and well-being for those we care for means promoting compassionate, high-quality, efficient and person-centered care.
 When individuals and their families believe that we place their well-being at the center of what we do, there is a greater likelihood that outcomes will improve.
 In acute care settings, this might mean greater treatment adherence, shorter lengths of stay and fewer medication errors.
-However, health care professionals (HCPs) often experience significant compassion fatigue and may dismiss compassion as less important than other aspects of care.
+However, HCPs often experience significant compassion fatigue and may dismiss compassion as less important than other aspects of care.

-This activity will focus on the importance and impact of compassionate, collaborative, person-centered care and will help to identify challenges—as well as potential solutions—to recognizing the value of compassion, care and dignity on both quality and cost of care.
+This activity will focus on the importance and impact of compassionate, collaborative, person-centered care and will help to identify challenges—as well as potential solutions—to recognizing the value of compassion, care and dignity on both quality and cost of care

 At the end of this educational activity, participants should be able to:

 - Explore how building a culture of health and well-being can promote high-quality, compassionate care that takes individual and family preferences into consideration.